supabase/supabase-js/packages/core/functions-js/README.md

 ## testing

+To run tests you will need Node 18+.

 You are going to need docker daemon running to execute tests.

 To start test run use the following command: